ethereum-optimism/optimism/specs/safe-liveness-checking.md

 5. The module implements the correct checks prior to removing a signer.
 6. The module sets the correct threshold upon removing a signer.
 7. During a shutdown the module correctly removes all signers, and converts the safe to a 1 of 1.
+### Deployment

+The module are guard are intended to be deployed and installed on the safe in the following sequence:

+1. Deploy the guard contract, this will set a timestamp for each existing owner on the Safe.
+1. Deploy the module.
+1. Enable the module on the safe.
+1. Set the guard on the safe.

+This order of operations is necessary to satisfy the constructor checks in the module, and is intended to prevent owners from being immediately removable.